B Prod. Hot Rod - a Historical & Technical Appraisal of the Ford Shelby Mustang GT350 Series 1 (1965 / 1966 MY)

 All told, the revamped motor produced 306bhp at 6000rpm and 329lb-ft at 4200rpm.

-Transmission was via the aforementioned close-ratio Borg Warner T-10 four-speed gearbox complete with special lightweight aluminium casing, a 9-inch Detroit Locker limited-slip differential and single-plate clutch.
+Transmission was via the aforementioned close-ratio Borg Warner T-10 four-speed gearbox complete with special lightweight aluminium casing, a nine-inch Detroit Locker limited-slip differential and a single-plate clutch.

 As the SCCA B-Production requirements only permitted two-seats, Shelby received all cars from Ford without back seats.
 They were instead fitted with a simple fibreglass panel that held the spare tyre in place.